French Suites (Bach): Suite No. 4 in E♭ major, BWV 815

 Suite No. 4 also exists in an alternative version, published as BWV 815a, which includes three additional movements: a Prelude, a second Gavotte and a Menuet.

 Suite No. 5 in G major, BWV 816

 The first few bars of this suite were written in 1722 for Bach's second wife, but it was not completed until 1723.
 The Gigue, as often, is in fugal style, in binary form.
 The voices enter in descending order (Soprano-Alto-Bass), while in the second half of the piece the voices not only enter in opposite order but also an inversion of the 1st subject.

 Legacy

-The Menuet from Suite No. 3 in B-minor BWV 814 was provided as one of three soundtrack options in Nintendo's Game Boy version of Tetris.
+The Minuet from Suite No. 3 in B-minor BWV 814 was provided as one of three soundtrack options in Nintendo's Game Boy version of Tetris.